-Transpaco is committed to sound and effective governance.
-Our policies and procedures are reviewed on an on-going basis and are updated where necessary.
-All employees are required to adhere to the principles of our Code of Good Conduct.
+Transpaco will continue to maintain its status as a good corporate citizen.
+We do this by constantly applying sound governance practices throughout the company and ensuring that our policies and procedures are reviewed on an on-going basis and are updated where necessary.
+We also require our employees to adhere to the principles of our Code of Good Conduct.